-- a) The authorities of the BSR neighbouring countries [National MSP contact points] when requested by the competent authorities from a country which started elaboration of the maritime spatial plan might initiate and run a stakeholder involvement process within the territory of their state immediately after obtaining the request and in line with information received (on the intention and the nature of the plan).
-The process might vary and will be shaped in line with the nature of the problems to be discussed, ranging from asking selected stakeholders for opinion up to full-scale public participation. - b) [National MSP contact points] They ensure the necessary comprehensive participation of stakeholders in line with information received from the neighbouring country.
-They sort out which type of input can be obtained via screening the available national resources, and which information can be extracted via asking stakeholders for inputs or opinions and to what extent involvement of general public is necessary.
-They prioritise the results of the stakeholder process, if necessary. - c) [National MSP contact points] They then communicate the results of the stakeholder process to the neighbouring country, i.e. the very country drafting the maritime spatial plan. - d) The competent -authorities -inform in due time-the relevant authorities of the BSR neighbouring countries [National MSP contact points in other countries], who run the consultation process, in due time of how and to what extent -their remarks have been taken into consideration in the process of drafting the plan, and, in case the remarks have not been taken into account, provide a justification.

-The competent authority, if appropriate, might also consider engaging well organised stakeholder groups existing at pan-Baltic-level, and also consulting existing transboundary expert groups (e.g. established by the HELCOM-VASAB MSP WG) on particular topics (see recommendations below).
+- 172 Following steps are proposed: - 173 a) The authorities of the BSR neighbouring countries f(in co-operation with National MSP 174 contact points]-) - when requested by the competent authorities from a country which 175 started elaboration of the maritime spatial plan - might initiate and run a stakeholder 176 involvement process within the territory of their state immediately after obtaining the 177 request and in line with information received (on the intention and the nature of the plan).
+178 The process might vary and will be shaped in line with the nature of the problems to be 179 discussed, ranging from asking selected stakeholders for opinion up to full-scale public 180 participation. - b) [National MSP contact points] They ensure the necessary comprehensive participation of stakeholders in line with information received from the neighbouring country.
+They sort out which type of input can be obtained via screening available national resources, which information can be extracted via asking stakeholders for inputs or opinions and to what extent involvement of general public is necessary.
+They prioritise the results of the stakeholder process, if necessary. - 187 c) [National MSP contact points] They then communicate the results of the stakeholder process 188 to the neighbouring country, i.e. the very country drafting the maritime spatial plan. - d) The competent authorities inform the relevant authorities of the BSR neighbouring countries, [National MSP contact points in other countries], who run the consultation process, in due time of how and to what extent their remarks have been taken into consideration in the process of drafting the plan, and, in case the remarks have not been taken into account, provide a justification. - The competent authority, if appropriate, might also consider engaging well organised stakeholder groups existing at pan-Baltic level, and also consulting existing transboundary expert groups (e.g. established by the HELCOM-VASAB MSP WG) on particular topics (see recommendations below). - 198 a) Direct communication at the level of the competent authorities is essential for building up a capital of trust, so networking between the competent authorities and MSP practitioners will be encouraged (see below).

-3.4 Developing a transboundary consultation strategy
+199 3.4 Developing a transboundary consultation strategy